Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Besides being very fast, one huge advantage of Benkei's speed digging is that it's extremely steerable.
 Although it's a little difficult to control since you move so quick, it's fundamentally a highly responsive movement tactic that you can even use in narrow areas with tight corners with some practice.
 Benkei is also immune to water and slippery collision while digging, allowing him to move quickly even through challenging terrain.

 Each dig is followed by a short cooldown, but you can skip most of it with a character switch.
 It's a bit of a bother, but this saves a second or two per use.
+As another subtle detail, if you have bumped into an enemy recently and activate a switch attack as you switch characters, this can act as a minor time save or time loss depending on your team composition.
+As a general rule: Speed-characters are able to jump out of their switch attacks, so in practice switching into them allows you to move forward as you switch characters instead of stopping completely on your tracks, thus saving a little bit of time each switch.

-This movement tactic is incredibly useful in individual level categories, but it's harder to utilize in full game runs - for best results, you first have to setup Benkei with maxed out Speed and Agility 10.
+This movement tactic is incredibly useful in individual level categories, but it's harder to utilize in full game runs.
+For best results, you first have to setup Benkei with maxed out Speed and Agility 10.
 It's also very costly as far as musou is concerned if you try relying on it early game.

 Benkei speed digging is more situational on PS4 because it only works at low frame rate.
 You can do it everywhere with vsync 30 on PC.